-- Entrants under 12 will not be judged, but will receive certificates for participating.
+- Entrants under 12 will not be judged but will receive certificates for participating.

 - Awards categories may include: Best Costume, Best Presentation, Best in Show, Best Re-Creation, Top Novice, Top Journeyman, Top Master, and Judge’s Choice.
 Depending on the number of entrants, other awards may be added.
 Participants will be judged on costume construction, originality, and presentation.
-Decisions of the judges will be final.
+The decisions of the judges will be final.

 - Novice costumers are those who have won three (3) or fewer major (Best-, Top-, 1st Place-in category) awards in costume competitions.
-Journeyman costumers are those who have won more than three major awards in costume competitions, but have won fewer than three (3) Best in Show or Best Overall awards.
+Journeyman costumers are those who have won more than three major awards in costume competitions but have won fewer than three (3) Best in Show or Best Overall awards.
 Master costumers are those who have won more than three (3) Best in Show or Best Overall awards.
 Any entrant may choose to compete in a higher category.

 - No individual may present more than one costume in the contest.
 You cannot wear a costume onstage, then change into another costume and present it, too, for competition.

 - Individuals are limited to one (1) minute on stage.
-Groups entries are limited to one (1) minute plus thirty (30) seconds for each additional member up to a maximum of three (3) minutes on stage.
+Group entries are limited to one (1) minute plus thirty (30) seconds for each additional member up to a maximum of three (3) minutes on stage.
 There will be no extended songs, skits, monologues, or conversations.

-- Any of the following on stage will result in disqualification and ejection from the Masquerade: smoke effects, open flames, squirting liquids, firing projectiles, throwing objects into the audience, use of obscene language, pornographic representations, full or partial nudity.
+- Any of the following on stage will result in disqualification and ejection from the Masquerade: smoke effects, open flames, squirting liquids, firing projectiles, throwing objects into the audience, use of obscene language, pornographic representations, and full or partial nudity.
 Help us keep RavenCon a safe and family-friendly convention.

 - Judging will incorporate a weighted system, meaning that the standards will be stricter for a Master-level costume than for a Novice entry.
 This helps encourage participation by newcomers.